Keck Career Advising

-The Office of Student Affairs at the Keck School of Medicine provides a comprehensive, integrated academic and career advising program.
-In conjunction with the Association of American Medical Colleges’ Careers in Medicine program, the Assistant Dean for Career Advising and four full-time staff advisors provide the resources necessary for students to understand themselves and their career goals, explore the wide variety of career options in medicine, choose a specialty, and successfully apply for residency and participate in the Match.
+The Office of Student Affairs at the Keck School of Medicine of USC provides a comprehensive, integrated academic and career advising program.
+In conjunction with the Association of American Medical Colleges’ Careers in Medicine program, faculty and staff advisers provide the resources necessary for students to understand themselves and their career goals, explore the wide variety of career options in medicine, choose a specialty, successfully apply for residency and participate in the Match.

 Years One and Two – Understanding Yourself and Exploring Options